Destinations Greece The Peloponnese

 Cash and quieter requests depend on the night manager

 InsiderThe waterfront-view rooms are worth the upgrade.
-The back rooms face a busy lane; cash and quieter request handling depend on the night manager.
+The back rooms face a busy lane, and how a quiet-room request lands depends on the night manager.

 Boutique & Design · from €240

-On the Akronafplia cliff above the Old Town — a 5-star with bungalow villas, two pools, and a private funicular down to Arvanitia beach.
-More resort than Old-Town boutique; the right pick if you want a pool day in the middle of the Mycenae mornings.
+On the Akronafplia cliff above the Old Town: a 5-star with bungalow villas, two pools, and and a private funicular down to Arvanitia beach.

 What it's known for